TomHodson/tomhodson.github.com/_posts/2025-01-25-volume-rendering.md

 social_image: /assets/blog/volume_rendering/thumbnail.png
 image_class: invertable

 alt: A volumetric render of a CT scan of my jaw.
+It looks like a kind of translucent human skull except the teeth are dark black because they're denser to x-rays, the bone is more greyish.

 model_viewer: true
 ---